digitalgust/tinyj2c/README.md

 # java2c

-Translate JAVA source to C source, generate standlone binary, with out any class file.
+Translate JAVA source to C source, build as standlone binary, and run without any class file.
+It's so small can be used to embed device.

+# Feature
+* garbage collection
+* minimize memory footprint
+* exception stack trace
+* thread support
+* lambda support

 # Requirement
 1. JDK 8+.